CamilleVG/Examples/TankWars/Resources/README.txt

 - Code Design -
 Beam Collision Detection:
+Upon watching lecture 25 we have reworked the beam collision to call Professor Kopta's helper method.
+See below for previous implementation details.

+Previous Method of Beam Collision Detection:
-In order to check for beam collisions we loop over checkpoints along the diagonal spaced about 1/6 of a tank's size apart and check for tank collisions at each point.
+//In order to check for beam collisions we loop over checkpoints along the diagonal spaced about 1/6 of a tank's size apart and check for tank
+//collisions at each point.

 Wall TP Blocking:
 We decided to prevent a player from being able to wraparound/teleport to the other side of the world even if a wall was missing if the other side